ABSanthosh/SWENG-881--Course-Project/ProgressReport1.md

 ### CsvWriter

 **Identified Component for Graph-Based Testing**
-For the `CsvWriter` component, we selected the `LineDelimiter.of(String str)` method for graph-based testing.
+For the `CsvWriter` component, the team selected the `LineDelimiter.of(String str)` method for graph-based testing.
 This method is a static utility within the `LineDelimiter` enum, responsible for converting a string representation of a line delimiter (e.g., `"\r\n"`, `"\n"`, `"\r"`) into its corresponding enum value (`CRLF`, `LF`, `CR`).
 It’s a suitable choice because it involves clear decision points based on input string matching, making it ideal for modeling as a control flow graph.
 This method is indirectly used by `CsvWriter` to configure line endings, affecting how records are terminated.

 **Graph Model**
 The control flow of `LineDelimiter.of(String str)` can be represented as a decision tree with distinct branches for each possible input string.